kleuveld/rdm_pages/_documents/fss_rdm_policy.md

 <!---
 	IK: [confidentiality] & security?
 -->

-If a request to verify sensitive (non-public) data is received, the Faculty Board will decide how to act on the request.
-For this, the board will balance the need for confidentiality and the interests of transparency.
+In case of doubts about the research integrity of FSS research, the faculty board can decide that verification of archived (non-public data) is needed.
+In making this decision, the board shall balance the need for confidentiality and the interests of transparency.
 If it is decided that the data needs to be reviewed, the Faculty Board will then decide who will access the data while ensuring confidentiality of the data and work with VU IT and the Data Steward to ensure that this access is possible.

 ## End of employment

-If a researcher leaves the VU, the department head will work with the researcher to ensure:
+If a researcher leaves the VU, the department head should work with the researcher to ensure:

 - that the data for any ongoing projects is properly stored according to these guidelines;
 - that the data for any pending publications is properly archived according to these guidelines;
+- that responsibility for any data sets archived by the researcher on VU infrastructure is transferred to an FSS colleague.
 - that the researcher doesn't lose access to data they need for their further career, if such access can be reasonably organized, for example through the signing of a data transfer agreement.

 ## Performance and appraisal reviews